Annobis/reeborg-docs/src/en/basics/challenges1.rst

 spaced hurdles of world **Hurdles 3** or the highly irregular ones of world **Hurdles 4**.

+.. |hurdles| image:: ../../../src/images/hurdles.png

 Harvest time
 ------------

-Reeborg has been gardening and it is time to harvest.
+Reeborg visits his aunt's farm, and it is time to harvest.
 Select world **Harvest 1** or **Harvest 2** and have Reeborg collect all the carrots.

 Alternatively, select world **Harvest 3** which occurred earlier in the season.
 Reeborg had been planting some carrots; some sprouted fine, others did not, while at some location 2 or more seeds sprouted.
-Reeborg must remove the excess plants and reseed at locations where there are missing ones so that each plant site has only one carrot.
+Reeborg must remove the excess plants and reseed at locations where carrots are missing ones so that each plant site has only one carrot.

 **You do not have to write a program this time.**  Just think about how you